Region: South West

 Duke's Wood has four car parks: ● Fleet Road (for Claycart) GU11 2HL ● Laffan's Road (for Wharf Plantation) GU11 2RE ● Bourley Road (for Rushmoor Bottom) GU11 1QA ● Claycart Road (for Wellington Statue – not 24 hours) GU11 1QA.
 Lake and Canal Side has one car park: ● Camp Farm Road (for Chalk Farm Lake) GU11 2PE

 Well controlled dogs are welcome in all parts of the woodlands.
 At Chalk Farm lake dogs must be on a lead on the paths nearest the lake for their own safety as this is a fishing lake.

 The majority of the woodlands are dominated by Oak, Birch and Beech, with localised areas of other species such as Scots pine, Willow and Alder.
-A number of non-native species including False Acacia, Western Hemlock, Cherry laurel and Rhododendron are also present.
 Several rides and glades with remnant heath and grassland, and a number of water features, are designated as Sites of Importance to Nature Conservation (SINC).
 The Basingstoke Canal SSSI with its associated wet flashes runs through or adjacent to much of the site.
 Stag beetle stumperies, bat boxes and a bat hibernacula have been provided.

 The Alexander Observatory, Royal Army Physical Training Corps Museum, Aldershot Military Museum, Farnborough Air Sciences Trust, The Museum of Military Medicine, Alpine Snowsports, Runway's End Outdoor Centre, Basingstoke Canal Centre, Rowhill Nature Reserve, The West End Arts Centre, Princes Hall Theatre, Farnham Castle and Fleet Pond.

 History of Aldershot